Current PhD Students

 Courses Taught

-PSYC 333 Introduction to Industrial/Organizational Psychology (Spring 2023)
+PSYC 100 Introduction to Psychology

-PSYC 301 Research Methods
+PSYC 301 Research Methods (lecture and lab sections)

 Education